-Afghanistan has great mineral development potential specifically pertaining to iron ore, aluminum, copper, gold, silver, and molybdenum and more.
-Industrial materials, such as sand, gravel and limestone are also present in the country.
-Ongoing conflicts and instability have limited development of Afghanistan’s mining sector and production remains limited to largely informal quarries and industrial mineral operations.
+Afghanistan has great mineral development potential specifically pertaining to aluminum, copper, gold, iron ore, molybdenum, silver, and more.
+Industrial materials, such as sand, gravel, and limestone are also present in the country.
+Ongoing conflicts and instability have limited development of Afghanistan’s mining sector largely to informal quarries and industrial mineral operations.

 What Are We Doing in Afghanistan?

 Afghanistan adopted a new mining law in 2018, with accompanying regulations.
 The government sought to assess if its mineral fiscal regime supported its policy objectives.
 At the government’s request, the IGF began a policy analysis in late 2020 and finalized a report on the country’s fiscal regime in 2021.

 Angola has significant diamond reserves with great potential to contribute to its GDP and government revenues.

 What Are We Doing in Angola?

 Through our partner the African Tax Administration Forum (ATAF), Angola requested a training on a wide range of BEPS issues and on specific concerns related to its domestic tax regime for the diamonds sector.
 We responded to this request in 2020, with aim of familiarizing the government with the issues, specifically officials involved in tax administration and mining.

 Mining represents less than 1% of Argentina’s GDP, but more than 5% of its exports, and extractives contribute almost 4% of government revenues (2018).